HsiangHung/Machine_Learning_Note/Dimensionality_Reduction/README.md

 Here is the note I read many blogs or posts about dimensionality reduction methods.
 There is a comprehensive post about all dimensionality reduction methods. [[Elior Cohen]][Reducing Dimensionality from Dimensionality Reduction Techniques]

+[Amazon’s Data Scientist Interview Practice Problems](https://towardsdatascience.com/amazon-data-scientist-interview-practice-problems-15b9b86e86c6) asked: Why is dimension reduction important?
+Dimensionality reduction is the process of reducing the number of features in a dataset.
+This is important mainly in the case when you want to reduce variance in your model (overfitting).
+Wikipedia states four advantages of dimensionality reduction:
+1. It reduces the time and storage space required
+2. Removal of multi-collinearity improves the interpretation of the parameters of the machine learning model
+3. It becomes easier to visualize the data when reduced to very low dimensions such as 2D or 3D
+4. It avoids the curse of dimensionality

 ## PCA